Physical Therapy Services in Acadiana Area

-Neaux Excuses, providing physical therapy in Youngsville, Lafayette, Broussard, and Scott, Louisiana, is dedicated to detailed assessments and effective therapy delivered one-on-one in hour long sessions.
+Neaux Excuses Physical Therapy, providing physical therapy in the Acadiana Area.
+With our two locations - Youngsville and Broussard, Louisiana - we are dedicated to detailed assessments and effective therapy delivered one-on-one in hour long sessions.
 Our services include, but are not limited to, the following:

 At Neaux Excuses we take a one-on-one multidisciplinary approach to physical therapy by studying how your body moves, what impacts your movement and how we can help you heal your injuries and prevent them from recurring.